ITVRoC/espeleo_2d_exploration/README.md

 # espeleo_2d_exploration (In development)
 2D Autonomous exploration package for EspeleoRobo.
 This package uses navigation stack and a LaserScanner to create a map of an unknown environment.

-To launch EspeleoRobo with the navigation stack configuration, run ```roscore``` and open a CoppeliaSim scene with a robot equipped with a 2D Laser Scanner publishing to the /scan topic.

 ### Dependencies:
 - espeleo_locomotion